shaun-c23/FAST_model/readME.txt

 Beam information, material, initial temperature, gcodefile, etc., can all be changed in the inputs files before running (see about_inputfiles.txt).

-**ensure you have version 10 or higher for gcc compiler with openmp installed**
+**ensure you have version 10 or higher for gcc compiler using c++17 or higher with openmp installed**

 Go into the "src" directory and compule "main.cpp" file after your system is properly setup to run this code.